 I believe there is no need for an introduction here.
-Anyhow, no one can deny that MJ had a big influence on many artists whatsoever their genre was.
+Anyhow, no one can deny that Michael Jackson had a big influence on many artists whatsoever their genre was.
 If we go deeper into his music you will find that it’s varied between Pop, Rock and R&B music.
 He also varied his way with Rock styles, as critics says he introduced to fans songs with styles like Blues Rock, Pop Rock, Latin Rock, Rap Rock, Dance Rock, and even went heavier by playing Hard Rock and Heavy Metal in some songs.
 This list stresses mainly on his Rock songs.
 Enjoy!

 1.’The Girl is Mine’